Dionaea muscipula 'B52' grown under LED lighting.

 Dionaea muscipula isn't very picky about soil.
 It grows well in pure Sphagnum moss (live or from dried), pure Sphagnum peat, and the standard 1:1 peat:sand "CP mix".
 Avoid perlite, pumice, and other potentially salty soil components.
 What does matter is how tall the pots are and consequently how far the crown of the plant is from the water level.
 The plants do not enjoy being soggy but must always be wet.
 The wetter the soil the taller the pot.
 In shorter pots the soil should be more sandy.
 Avoid pure Sphagnum moss or pure peat in short pots.
 In any case the water level should always be more than 5 cm (2 inches) below the surface of the soil.

-Sow seeds of Dionaea muscipula on the surface of your medium of choice.
+If you want to grow Dionaea muscipula from seed, sow the seeds of on the surface of your medium of choice.
 The seeds may be covered with 1 to 3 mm of washed quartz sand over CP mix.
 Live sphagnum can overgrow the plants so keep a close eye on the seedlings if you use it.
 Finely chopped long fibered sphagnum over CP mix or CP mix alone also work well germinating seeds.
 The main problem is the nutrients in peat encourage the growth of cyanobacteria (AKA bluegreen algae) that can overgrow the small, very slow growing seedlings.
 Washing the peat helps cut down on cyanobacteria and moss.
 However the nutrients in the peat, what small amount there is, give the small seedlings a boost.
 The soil should be saturated with pure water.

 What you do after sowing the seeds depends on what works best for you.
 Everyone has their own preferred routine.
-I lightly spray the seeds with water and put the pots in plastic zip-lock bags under LED lights.
+I lightly spray the seeds with water and put the pots in plastic zip-lock bags under purple LED plant lights.
 A temperature between 20°C to 25°C (70°F to 80°F) works best.
 After the seedlings get a few true leaves (the ones with traps), I remove the pots from the plastic bags and move them to bright terrarium or greenhouse.
 Please see Sowing Seeds Step-by-Step for more details on starting seeds.